jpedro/jpedro.github.io/stuff.md

   [realistic](https://www.youtube.com/watch?v=TYo-ziwOAWQ).
 Humane
   without getting mushy.

+- Like The Americans, Line of Duty is a slow burning series about undercover cops.
+The writing will slow cook you to helplessness.
+It's a sad gripping show.
+Good when it's raining.

 - Succession: many people's favourite but the finale left too many loose ends.
 Feels closer to reality than Billions.
 You could say, Billions is how see themselves.
 Succession how they really are.